Dedicated to bringing the latest file-sharing and copyright news to your desktop, 365

 “Be honest you guys came to [sic] early I broke no laws apology accepted,”

-in a separate post.
+he wrote in a separate post.
 “While Gears is down 20 more shitty services came up and I don’t see you guys doing shit about it.
 Want to know why?

 Steaming isn’t illegal.
 It’s victimless and not against the law.
 I did not host shit on servers this was a matter for copyright holders to sue.
 Not for the FBI to get involved.”